 The child node "endpoint" at path "nexy_slack" must be configured.

-composer require, Composer did finish successfully and the library was
+composer require, Composer did finish successfully and the library was installed.

 Ok, let's go read the docs so we can figure out how to configure this bundle.
 Ah, so one of the reasons that installing this bundle isn't smoother is that its documentation is out-of-date!
 Hopefully it will be updated soon, but actually, this is a great example of how to navigate less-than-up-to-date docs.